-Thyroid eye disease or Graves’ Orbitopathy or Graves’ Ophthalmopathy is an autoimmune disorder that can affect the muscles and fat tissue around the eye within the eye socket.
-It can cause the eyelids to become swollen and inflamed with lid retraction giving a bulging appearance.
-The orbital fat around the eye can expand causing further bulging.
-The bulging together with swelling or scare tissue to the muscles that move the eye can cause double vision and in rare cases it can create pressure on the optic nerve and lead to vision loss.
-This is known as optic neuropathy.
+Thyroid eye disease, also known as Graves’ Orbitopathy or Graves’ Ophthalmopathy, is an autoimmune disorder that affects the muscles and fat tissue around the eyes in the eye sockets.
+It can cause the eyelids to become swollen and inflamed, with the eyelids retracting and giving a bulging appearance.
+The orbital fat around the eye may also expand, leading to further bulging.
+This together with swelling or scar tissue in the muscles that move the eye can lead to double vision, and in rare cases, the pressure on the optic nerve can cause vision loss, known as optic neuropathy.

 What are the symptoms of Graves' eye disease?

-- Double vision from swelling and scarring of the eye muscles
+- Double vision due to swelling and scarring of the eye muscles.

 How do you treat bulging eyes from Graves' disease?

-Mr Ahmad Aziz in his London clinic believes the best treatment to prevent bulging eyes it to prevent it in the first place.
-This is achieved by ensuring
+Mr Ahmad Aziz of his London clinic believes that the best way to prevent bulging eyes is to take preventive measures early on.

-- Considering autoimmune condition medications early if steroids do not help, examples of this include a medication known as Mycophenolate Mofetil or Azathiaprine.
+- Considering autoimmune condition medications if steroids do not help.

-- Avoiding radioactive iodine treatment for their Graves’ disease if they already have significant signs of ophthalmopathy.
+- Avoiding radioactive iodine treatment for Graves’ disease if there are already signs of ophthalmopathy.

-- Considering orbital decompression surgery to restore the position of the eyes if there is bulging already, there is no longer an underachieve or overactive thyroid gland and the eyes have been stable for many months.
+Finally, orbital decompression surgery may be considered if there is already bulging, the thyroid is no longer underactive or overactive, and the eyes have been stable for many months.

 How do you get thyroid eye disease?

-This is an autoimmune disease that is associated with an imbalance of the hormone levels from the thyroid.
-As the immune system affects the thyroid it can also affect the eye sockets, activating cells known as orbital fibroblasts.
-The disease process is further enhanced with smoking and possibly other conditions such as Rheumatoid arthritis and Diabetes Mellitus.
-Progression of the inflammation can lead to swelling, redness, pain, and visual problems with the eyeball no longer maintaining its normal position and moving forwards giving proptosis or bulging.
+This is an autoimmune disease associated with an imbalance in the hormone levels of the thyroid gland.
+Since the immune system affects the thyroid gland, it can also affect the eye cavities, activating cells known as Orbital fibroblasts.
+The disease process is further promoted by smoking and possibly other conditions such as rheumatoid arthritis and diabetes mellitus.
+The development of inflammation can lead to swelling, redness, pain and visual problems with the eyeball ceasing to maintain its normal position and moving forward, which leads to exophthalmos or bulging.